antnatb/Game-of-life/README.md

 This version features a standard mode (basically the traditional Game of Life) and currently two modifiers:

 - The Age Modifier: each cell has its age; a newborn cell has its age set to 0; when a cell survives a generation, it ages (and slightly changes its color).
-Cells age up to the max age of 15, after which it dies.
+Cells age up to the max age of 15, after which they die.
 The rules of the Game stay the same.

 - The Color Modifier: each cell has a random initial color; when a new cell is born, its color is defined as the "average" color of the 3 alive cells that caused its birth.
 The rules of the Game stay the same.